 Symptoms of Melanoma

 The big question is: how can I recognize a melanoma?
-Well, this can be difficult because melanoma can appear as moles, scaly patches, open sores, or raised bumps.
+Well, this can be difficult because this type of skin cancer can appear as moles, scaly patches, open sores, or raised bumps.
 Use the “ABCDE rule” when in doubt about whether to go to the professional healthcare provider with this spot.

 For more information about other types of skin cancer and how to recognize these, read here!